TanStack/query/docs/react/guides/background-fetching-indicators.md

 title: Background Fetching Indicators
 ---

-A query's `status === 'loading'` state is sufficient enough to show the initial hard-loading state for a query, but sometimes you may want to display an additional indicator that a query is refetching in the background.
+A query's `status === 'pending'` state is sufficient enough to show the initial hard-loading state for a query, but sometimes you may want to display an additional indicator that a query is refetching in the background.
 To do this, queries also supply you with an `isFetching` boolean that you can use to show that it's in a fetching state, regardless of the state of the `status` variable:

 [//]: # 'Example'